 Note: This resource is only viewable on desktop computers.

 Use the Energy Opportunity Register to identify & track all energy projects.
 Track the details of important SEM practices, prioritize energy projects and determine what actions to take, track implementation status of energy projects and SEM practices, plan for persistence of energy savings on energy projects, and provide a critical link between projects implemented and the savings indicated by your energy intensity model.

-The Northwest Energy Management Assessment offers a strategic analysis of your organizations energy management business practices to help you improve your Strategic Energy Management (SEM) program.
+The SEM Hub Energy Management Assessment tool offers a strategic analysis of your organization's energy management business practices to help you improve your Strategic Energy Management (SEM) program.

 |This course walks users through how to find, read and record energy data from bills and other sources.
 It provides tips for organizing data and an introduction to energy baselines for use in measuring progress.|

 This course explains how to create a baseline using simple averaging, single and multi variable regression.
 It provides several examples and how to use spreadsheets to complete your organizations baseline for use in monitoring and tracking performance.